yuan-yh/ML_Violence_Analysis/README.md

 ## Key Contributions

 ### Data Preprocessing
-- Merged multiple datasets into a unified structure suitable for analysis.
+- Cleaned and transformed multiple datasets into a unified structure suitable for analysis.
-- Performed cleaning and transformation to prepare the data for both statistical analysis and modeling.

 ### Exploratory Data Analysis
 - Assessed basic statistics related to: